Ethics in tech and e-commerce are tricky business, in part because it’s all relatively new territory.

 1. Working Conditions & Supply Chains

 Amazon has more than 1 million employees working in everything from fulfillment to corporate.
 Since its inception in 1994, Amazon has done everything possible to suppress workers’ rights.
-Time and time again, the corporation has subdued union efforts and instead forced their employees to work in grim, fast-paced, and unsupportive environments.
+Time and time again, the corporation has subdued union efforts and instead forced its employees to work in grim, fast-paced, and unsupportive environments.
 These issues most recently gained traction during COVID-19 outbreaks at Amazon fulfillment centers and the larger population learned of the hazardous conditions in these warehouses.

 A piece by The Guardian unearthed Amazon’s disregard for Chinese labor laws by employing school children in factories overnight to make Alexa and Kindle devices.
 These exploitative practices are commonplace for the corporation, which finds loopholes in local laws to force underage children to work for more than 10 hours a day as “interns” in hot, unhealthy conditions.